Furnishing Your Apartment

 Measure Everything

 Before you start filling the pad with furniture, bust out that tape measure and draft an accurate floor plan of your apartment.
-Take especially careful measurements of hallways, stairs, and elevators, as well as any turns in our new building’s staircase in case you have to haul large pieces of furniture up to a fourth-story walk-up.
+Take especially careful measurements of hallways, stairs, and elevators, as well as any turns in your new building’s staircase in case you have to haul large pieces of furniture up to a fourth-story walk-up.
 Once you know the dimensions, use this handy Arrange-a-Room tool for ideas on how to set everything up.

 Very few first apartments are mansion-sized.
 Most recent college grads (myself included) have to make the most that they can with little space.
 Here are tips for making that small pad seem larger: